 The board of directors of the bank must be comprised of at least three members.
-A third of the board members must be independent and none of them is allowed to be part of the bank's executive management, unless FINMA agrees to grant an exception.
-Banks in supervisory categories 1 to 3 must establish an audit committee and a risk committee (these committees may be combined into a single committee in banks assigned to the supervisory category 3).
+A third of the board members must be independent, and none of the independent board members is allowed to be part of the bank's executive management, unless FINMA agrees to grant an exception.
+Banks in supervisory categories 1 to 3 must establish an audit committee and a risk committee (these committees may be combined into a single committee in banks assigned to supervisory category 3).
 The audit and risk committees must be comprised of a majority of independent board members.
 The chairman of the board of directors cannot be a member of these committees.
 In addition, systemically important institutions must establish a compensation and nomination committee, at least at group level.

 The executive management is responsible for conducting the operational business activities of the bank in accordance with the strategy, targets and internal regulations set forth by the board of directors.
 It has specific duties and responsibilities in terms of financial and risk management, representation of the institution towards third parties, the transmission of information to the board of directors, and the establishment of effective internal processes, including an appropriate management information system, an internal control system and the necessary technological infrastructure.

 Banks must adopt and maintain an institution-wide risk management framework that defines their risk policy and risk tolerance as well as the corresponding risk limits in all key risk categories.
 In addition, the internal control system must provide for at least two controlling bodies: the revenue-generating units and the controlling bodies independent therefrom (covering the risk control and compliance functions).